CMV and Transplant Patients

-Human cytomegalovirus (CMV) is a type of virus.
-It is related to the virus that causes herpes.
+Cytomegalovirus (CMV) is a type of virus.
+It's related to the virus that causes herpes.
 Like many other viruses, CMV can invade human cells.
 It can then use those cells to reproduce and spread.
 If the virus makes many copies of itself, it may disrupt how cells normally work.

-In people with a normal immune system, CMV usually causes an illness similar to mononucleosis with sore throat, swollen lymph nodes, fatigue, and fever.
-However, your immune system keeps the virus in check so it can’t do any serious harm and the infection goes away by itself.
-Sometimes it doesn’t cause any symptoms.
+In people with a normal immune system, a new CMV infection can have no symptoms.
+Or it can cause an illness similar to the common cold or mononucleosis with sore throat, swollen lymph nodes, fatigue, and fever.
+But your immune system keeps the virus in check so it can’t do any serious harm and the infection goes away by itself.
 Very rarely, it can cause major problems in people with a normal immune system.

-After infection, CMV often stays dormant in the body.
+After infection, CMV stays inactive (dormant) in the body for life.
 That means that some of your cells stay infected with the virus.
 But the virus isn’t actively reproducing or causing symptoms.
-Sometimes the virus can become active again, especially in people who have weak immune systems.
-It then makes copies of itself and harms cells.
+Sometimes the virus can become active again, especially in people who are sick or have a weak immune system.
+It then makes copies of itself and may harm cells in the body.

 What causes CMV in transplant patients?

 CMV infection is spread from one person to another.
 The virus is passed on when a person comes into direct contact with an infected person’s bodily fluids.
-These include blood, urine, saliva, semen, tears, and breast milk.
-A pregnant mother can pass CMV to her unborn child.
+These include blood, urine, saliva, semen, tears, and breastmilk.
+Many people are first infected with CMV during childhood.
+A pregnant mother can also pass CMV to her unborn child.

-People who have organ transplants are also more likely to get the virus.
+People who have organ transplants are more likely to get an active CMV infection.
 Transplants include a solid organ, bone marrow, or stem cell transplant.
-If you have had one of these, you must take medicine for life to prevent your immune system from damaging the donated tissue.
-Otherwise, the cells of the immune system may attack the transplanted organ.
-Your body thinks the new organ is a threat.
+If you have had a transplant, you must take medicine for life to prevent your immune system from damaging the donated tissue.
+The cells of the immune system may attack the transplanted organ because your body thinks the new organ is a threat.
 This is called organ rejection.

 Which transplant patients are at risk for CMV disease?